-Table 1 Resistance tests of parent Amblyseius deleoni against propargite on the wild-type population.
+Table 1.
+Resistance tests of parent Amblyseius deleoni against propargite on the wild-type population

-Generation N Range of concentrations (ppm) LC 50 (95 % FL) (ppm) Slope±SE (ppm) Wild type 300 0.00 - 1140 483.46 (419.61 - 547.52) 5.12±0.53
+Generation N Range of concentrations LC 50 (95% FL) (ppm) Slope $\pm$ SE Generation IN (ppm) LCso (93% FL) (ppiii) (ppm) 337'11.
+200 0.00 1140 483.46 5 12+0 52 Wild type 300 0.00 - 1140 (419.61-547.52) 5.12±0.53

 Table 1 also shows that the resistance levels of the parent population against propargite were more or less the same.
 The steep mortality data indicated that this range of concentrations was still tolerable by only a small portion of individual mites in the wild-type population.
-Therefore, the most vulnerable population was then designated as the parent population that presumably had never been exposed to any pesticide.
-Thus, the results of the selection on the wild-type population were then used in the subsequent experiments as a standard parent (RR = 1).
-Souza-Pimentel et al. [21] found a similar result that the predatory mite Neoseiulus californicus was highly tolerant to the acaricide-insecticide than the recommended concentration for the use in citrus.
+Therefore, the most vulnerable population was then designated as the parent population that presumably they had never been exposed to any pesticide.
+Thus, the results of the selection on the wild-type population was then used in the subsequent experiments as a standard parent (resistance ratio =1).
+[21] found a similar result that the predatory mite Neoseiulus californicus was highly tolerant to the acaricide-insecticide than the recommended concentration for the use in citrus.
 This may be due to the fact both Amblyseius deleoni and Neoseiulus californicus are both from the same Family, so that they have similar character.

-The subsequent resistance selections of A. deleoni against propargite acaricide found that the resistance character was 1st noticeable in the 4th generation (F4), and then increased to reach the ratio of 7.36 times in the 16th generation (F16), compared to that of the parent population.
+The subsequent resistance selections of A. deleoni against propargite acaricide found that the resistance character was first noticeable in the fourth generation (F4), and then increased to reach the ratio of 7.36 times in the sixteenth generation (F16), compared to that of the parent population.
 The increasing resistance of A. deleoni against propargite from Parent (P) to the 16th generation (Table 2).